SevenShepherd/SevenShepherd.github.io/_posts/2024-06-17-call-no-man-your-teacher.markdown

     - Notes are an unparalleled treasure trove of textual criticism
     - My personal favorite (with the full notes only)

 **You don't need systematic theologians or theologies.
-You just need the Bible and the Holy Spirit.**
+You just need the Bible and the Holy Spirit.** Systematic theology was a bad phase of a bygone era.
+Textual criticism is all you need to bridge the language gap, and Christ is your only teacher.
+The world can **never** know God through human wisdom.

 <br>